It's no secret that the way people buy has fundamentally changed over the years.

-4) Set up the community.
+4. Set up your community.

 Making a decision on what platform to use for your community is the first step.
 If you are launching the community on your own or taking a team approach, you will want to make sure that you or your team are familiar with the software you will be using.
 This is a good opportunity to play with a demo or go through some hands-on training.

 After you and your team have a good understanding of the software you'll be using, you can move on to making some setup decisions.
 These include:

 - Keeping your community pre-launch private.
 You do not want outsiders having access to your community until you are ready, so make sure to enable your privacy settings.

 - Displaying a list of recent discussions for the forum on the "homepage view."
 New members or first time visitors may be more apt to join in the discussion if they see what is trending in your community.

 - Creating your initial categories.
 Remember, your initial category list is not carved in stone and you should avoid creating too many categories at the start.
 Keep it simple and let your categories evolve.
 This will help keep a handle on discussion noise.

 - Reviewing the sign-up process for members.
 The easier the process is, the more likely people will want to sign up for your community.
 You should consider a setting up a single sign-on (SSO).
 It is also important to thoroughly test your sign-up process before the pre-launch.